Miscellaneous notes

 6. John Furnivall witnessed documents DDX 10/1, 24 Feb 1672/3 and DDX 10/2 1 Mar.
 1672/3.
 Also mentioned are Richard Shawe of Sandbach, butcher, William Shaw de Dingle [in Sandbach], T. Shawe, Raphe Shawe.
 DDX 10/6 in the same bundle mentions William Wilson of Sandbach, gent.
 (Also members of the Shawe family of Sandbach and Midgebroook, Somerford Booths, in pronuptial settlement document DDX 10/4,5 29-30 Apr 1711.)

-8. James Caldwell (1759-1838) was a lawyer and businessman who was a friend and colleague of Josiah Wedgwood and other notables of the Potteries.
+9. James Caldwell (1759-1838) was a lawyer and businessman, who was a friend and colleague of Josiah Wedgwood and other notables of the Potteries.
 In The Diary of James Caldwell he mentions meeting the Furnivals of Sandbach.
 [31 Aug 1815, 18 Apr 1817, 16 Jan 1818, 1 Dec 1819].
 I would guess that these were the Betchton Furnivalls, not the Taxmere ones.
+(Unfortunately, the original transcriptions of these diaries are no longer online, and the archive copy, captured in 2008, does not extend to August 1815.)

 Not related to the Furnivalls, but interesting to me for other reasons: He mentions Congleton Corn Mill [7 Sep 1813].
 He also mentions staying at the Wilsons hotel in Runcorn [17 Apr 1817] and in Runcorn inspecting Telford's plan for a river bridge over the Mersey: